 AVELING’s Competitive Advantage

 AVELING takes a holistic approach in the design and delivery of units and courses within the Training and Assessment suite of programs.
 We optimise the learning delivery time by sequencing units and courses in flexible program options.
 Our world class facilities, experienced trainers, comprehensive learning materials and outstanding assessment support capabilities culminate in training and assessment programs where the learner feels fully supported along the journey.
 Not only will participants have an experiential program engagement with the trainer, but the AVELING learning cohort will link you to other training and assessment practitioners with whom you’ll have a deep learning experience.

 Those who plan, organise and conduct competency based assessments in the workplace, including Verification of Competencies (VOCs).

-For individuals completing the course only, a statement of attainment will be issued after being deemed competent having successfully:
+For individuals completing the course only, a Statement of Attainment for the Unit of Competency TAEASS502 Design and develop assessment tools will be issued after being deemed competent having successfully:

 1. Attended the course and completed all in-class assessments.